reactjs/react.dev/content/docs/addons-test-utils.md

 )
 ```

-Like [`scryRenderedDOMComponentsWithTag()`](#scryrendereddomcomponentswithtag) but expects there to be one result, and returns that one result, or throws exception if there is any other number of matches besides one.
+Like [`scryRenderedDOMComponentsWithTag()`](#scryrendereddomcomponentswithtag) but expects there to be one result, and returns that one result, or throws an exception if there is any other number of matches besides one.

 * * *